 Tunstall et al (2011) MT2 receptors mediate the inhibitory effects of melatonin on nitric oxide-induced relaxation of porcine isolated coronary arteries.
 J Neurosci 336 127 PMID: 20959363

-Jasmin et al (2002) The NK1 receptor mediates both the hyperalgesia and the resistance to morphine in mice lacking noradrenaline.
+Jasmin et al (2002) The NK1 receptor mediates both the hyperalgesia and the resistance to mor. in mice lacking noradrenaline.
 Proc Natl Acad Sci U S A 99 1029 PMID: 11805341

 Do you know of a great paper that uses UK 14,304 from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area